Signposts

 other end.

-Walking in the place on a winter snow day was always a memorable event.
+Walking into the place on a winter snow day was always a memorable event.

 Steam filled the place as the hot and moist air within collided with the